lgastako/helios/README.txt

 * Provide a lickable interface for doing standard reporting operations on collected events.

+* Provide clients for lots of languages.
+Ensure a consistent interface and featureset across clients in different languages (by having the clients supported by the core team instead of random helpful folks).

 * Scale lots.

 We will likely be developing the python client first and foremost and